Beware! Social media and divorce do not mix.

 PROTECT YOURSELF ONLINE DURING YOUR SEPARATION

-Firstly, you can expect very close scrutiny by your spouse and their lawyer when going through a divorce.
+You can expect very close scrutiny by your spouse and their lawyer when going through a divorce.
 This should influence anything that goes online from your end.
 A divorce is a common time for your social media accounts to be investigated, so keep this at the forefront of your mind.
 Similarly, remind yourself that anything you post should be something you would be comfortable showing not only to your spouse and their lawyer, but also to a judge.
 This isn’t just in the case of a divorce … this applies in all aspects of your life.
+A good lawyer will warn you of the consequences of bad practices around social media and divorce.

 As always, keep in mind that your digital footprint lasts forever.
 It is good to keep in mind, divorce or not, that the content you post online can never be completely erased.